-There’s a charm during the holiday season in Europe unlike any other place I’ve experienced, which I saw through the lens of a Viking Christmas River Cruise.
-A magical ambience fills the region with smiling and laughing patrons, enjoying glühwein and each other’s company in historic squares and small streets in old villages.
+There’s a charm during the holiday season in Europe unlike any other place I've experienced, which I saw through the lens of a Viking Christmas River Cruise.
+A magical ambiance fills the region with smiling and laughing patrons, enjoying glühwein and each other’s company in historic squares and small streets in old villages.

 During one such season, I was lucky enough to board a Viking ship on a river cruise that sailed along the Danube River.
 It stopped at charming cities of all sizes with dazzling Christmas markets.